danleh/webai-compute-benchmark/README.md

 ## Setup Instructions, How to Run Workloads

-TODO(dlehmann): Expand on this.

 - Prerequisites: NPM, node. `npm install` to install the dependencies of the runner.
-- Creating `dist/` for workloads: Run `npm install` and `npm run build` inside `resources/<working-benchmarks>` to produce output in `dist/` (Currently the only working benchmark is `transformers-js`).
+- Building the individual workloads: Run `npm run build` in the root directory.
+This will install dependencies and build all workloads in `resources/`.
+Alternatively, you can also manually run `npm install` and `npm run build` inside each `resources/<workload-group>/` sub-directory to produce output in `resources/<workload-group>/dist/`.
 - Starting the web server: `npm run dev` in the root directory.
-- Running a workload in the browser.
+- Running a workload in the browser: TODO.
-- Inspecting and understanding metrics.
+- Inspecting and understanding metrics: TODO.
-- A screenshot.
 - Most important files:
     - Workloads are in `resources/*/`.
     - Shared files are in `resources/shared/`, which is depended-upon as a local package.
     - The default suite / tests to run are in `resources/default-tests.mjs`.
     - An example config (which can be loaded from externally) is in `resources/config.json`, but it is not used (more an example).

+TODO: Add a screenshot of the runner, after updating logo and name and some minor styling of the workloads.

 ## How to Run Individual Workload

-- If you have not done that yet, run `npm install` and `npm run build` inside `resources/<working-benchmarks>` to produce output in `dist/` (Currently the only working benchmark is `transformers-js`)
+- If you have not done that yet, run `npm install` and `npm run build` inside `resources/<workload-group>/` to produce output in `dist/`.
 - `npm run dev` in the root directory to start the server
--  Navigate to `http://localhost:8080/resources/<working-benchmarks>/dist/<workload>.html` (e.g. http://localhost:8080/resources/transformers-js/dist/feature-extraction-cpu.html ) then do `manualRun()` in dev console.
+-  Navigate to `http://localhost:8080/resources/<workload-group>/dist/<workload>.html` (e.g. http://localhost:8080/resources/transformers-js/dist/feature-extraction-cpu.html ) then do `manualRun()` in dev console.

 ## How to Add a New Workload